anshul2309/Password-protect-files-/README.md

 This software will create a password protected zip file and when you will enter the password, only then the zip file will open.

+I used tk inter module of pyhton along with the pynput module top open terminal and type everything for you.

+I used time.sleep so that if there is any delay, the software doesn't stop.

-CLICK ON THE DOWNLOAD BUTTON TO DOWNLOAD AFTER CLICKING ON filemenu1.py.app.zip
+CLICK ON THE DOWNLOAD BUTTON TO DOWNLOAD AFTER CLICKING ON filemenu1.py.app.zip, or just copy the code and install all pyhton libraries included and test the software.